A review of Behold a Pale Horse by William Riley Cooper, Light Technology Publishing, 1991.

 Jeez, with book this bad, this intellectually flaccid . . .
 Where to start?

 First up, Mr. Cooper begins by taking cheap shots at his detractors, and former disgruntled-business partners, using one-sided arguments and character assassination like a blunt cleaver.
 If nothing else, any reasonable person should proceed from this point with trepidation and an awareness that they are not dealing with a socially well-adjusted individual.
-He refers (p.21) to a pair of his former business partners as ” two old has-been actors turned con men,” and implies that they are thieves and liars.
+He bouncy castle for sale refers (p.21) to a pair of his former business partners as ” two old has-been actors turned con men,” and implies that they are thieves and liars.
 One can only wonder why, if they are so bad, he decided to associate with them in the first place.
 Bad judgment?
 Or birds of a feather?
 Later (p.
 231), and with no apparent awareness of irony, he accuses UFO magazine publisher Vicki Cooper (no relation) of engaging in character assassination.
 William Cooper should know character assassination when he sees it.
 It is a sub-text in Behold A Pale Horse and is constantly employed in an attempt to undermine the credibility of his detractors.

 A point by point refutation of William Cooper’s blather would result in terminal tedium for the reader of this review; as for this reviewer, I have guns in the house and have had fits of depression, so must be careful least the monumental task of recounting Mr. Cooper’s logic faults and contradictory statements drives me to do myself harm.
 So I will summarize, and give a limited number of examples of his mental ennui.